amaurycoudr/rnerator/README.md

 |-- Wrapper.ts
 ```

+## sandboxFiles

-Each time you generate a component with a sandbox file, the component sandboxFiles.ts is re-generated. (you can also re-regenerate this file thanks to `rnerator sandbox`)
+Each time you generate a component with a sandbox file, sandboxFiles.ts is re-generated. (you can also re-regenerate this file thanks to `rnerator sandbox`)

 Thanks to `sandboxFiles.ts`, a navigator is created with all the Sandbox Files and the Home screen display a link for each screen.

-To develop your component in this sandBox environment you know just have to change the App in index.js **by src/sandbox/App.tsx**
+To develop your component in this sandBox environment you now just have to change the App in index.js **by src/sandbox/App.tsx**

+## Wrapper

+Thanks to this file you can Wrap your Sandbox Navigator with provider like ThemeProvider.